lmatter/SmartThingsAWSLambdaServerless/README.md

 # SmartThingsAWSLambdaServerless
 My attempt at creating an AWS Lambda integrated with SmartThings to augment my home automation.
-Deploying with Serverless
+Deploying with Serverless.
+Note that I'm doing this on Ubuntu 18.04 running inside Windows Services for Linux (WSL).
+WSL 2 had a bad timezone bug so I rolled back to WSL1

 ## Steps to install:

+- python3
 - AWS CLI
-  - set up credentials
+  - pip3 install awscli
-- python3
+  - .aws/{credentials,config}
+  - no space between params and equals sign or you get java null pointer from some tools.
 - NPM
 - Serverless
   - https://serverless.com/blog/framework-example-golang-lambda-support/